Why Won't My Child Eat? Understanding the Picky Eater

 My Child Refuses to Eat

-This article (and its companion article) is meant to address picky eating in a healthy child.
+This article is meant to address fussy eating in a healthy child.
 Some medical conditions can cause a child's appetite to be abnormally low.
 In addition, some children don't eat enough for whatever reason and become underweight or fail to grow at the proper rate.
 Children with certain disabilities, such as autism and others, also present a special set of problems that may not be adequately addressed here.
-Finally, a child with psychological or emotional struggles can also become a picky eater.
+Finally, a child with psychological or emotional struggles can also become a problem eater.

 A physician should always be consulted when a parent is concerned about a child's eating.
 If there is a medical reason for it, then of course the pediatrician's expertise is needed to address that.
 If the child is healthy, the pediatrician will also be able to reassure the parent that her child is normal and healthy, just picky about the foods he eats.
 Ongoing communication and regular check-ups with the child's physician is always recommended to screen for any possible health issues when a child is not eating a wide range of different foods.

 We all know what it's like.
 Many children seem to latch on to two or three foods that they love, and pretty soon they're refusing to eat, or even try, anything else.
 Why does this happen?
-There are a few possible reasons, though every child is unique and individual temperament plays a role.
+Here are four possible reasons to keep in mind:

-Children's hunger cycles tend to fluctuate more than those of adults.
+3) Children's hunger cycles tend to fluctuate more than those of adults.
 When your child says he's not hungry, chances are he's telling the truth.
 After the first year of life, when a child grows very rapidly, the rate of growth slows considerably, then cycles through periods of rapid and slower growth.
 When he is in a period of rapid growth, he may be hungrier than when he is growing more slowly.

-That and the fact that a young child hasn't had years of conditioning by regular mealtimes to create hunger and eating patterns may mean that his appetite will be more variable than what the parent might wish it would be.
+4) A young child hasn't had years of conditioning by regular mealtimes to create hunger and eating patterns may mean that his appetite will be more variable than what the parent might wish it would be.
 As an infant, she was fed whenever she cried.
 Adapting to three meals a day is a gradual process as the child matures.

 Therefore, a little understanding is called for when a child is "picky".
 Often times they really don't like the taste of a wide spectrum of foods, and trying new foods can be overwhelming to their hyper-sensitive taste buds.
 Rest assured that, as the child grows, she will become more willing to try new foods and will come to enjoy a broader variety.

 While it may be tempting to conclude that a child is spoiled or is being obstinate or defiant when she refuses food, the true reason may be something beyond her control.
 Giving her the benefit of the doubt is the best stance to take when it comes to fussy eating.
-The question remains, am I doing anything that might be making the problem worse?
+Below is a review of several reasons why your child may not want to eat.

 Let us look at another possible reason for a child being resistant to eating.
 That is, when food becomes a power struggle.